cvdabbeele/c1SeTrain/containersDoNotContain.md

+## Start a container
 From your bash terminal, run an NGINX container and expose it at port 8080
 ```shell
   docker container run -p 8080:80 -d nginx
 ```

 ## Test 1: the filesystem in the container is carved-out of the filesystem of the host
-Find the ID of that container
+###Find the ID of that container
-The second line exports the IDs of all containers that match the command to an array called MYCONTAINERID
+You can do "docker ps" and read the container-ID
+Or, type the following commands to create a variable $MYCONTAINERID which will contain the ID of your nginx container.
 ```shell
   docker ps | grep -i nginx
   export MYCONTAINERID=(`docker ps | grep -i nginx | awk '{ print $1 }' `)